Menglong (Vincent) Guan

 Research

 Abstract: This paper presents an experimental study on how people choose sets of information sources (referred to as information bundles).
-The findings reveal that subjects frequently fail to choose the more instrumentally valuable bundle in binary choices, largely due to the challenge of integrating the two information sources within each bundle to identify their joint information content.
+The findings reveal that subjects frequently fail to choose the more instrumentally valuable bundle in binary choices, largely due to the challenge of integrating the information sources within a bundle to identify their joint information content.
 The mistakes in choices can not be attributed to an inability to use information bundles.
-Instead, these mistakes are strongly explained by subjects' tendency to follow a simple but imperfect heuristic when comparing them, which I call "common source cancellation (CSC)".
+Instead, these mistakes are strongly explained by subjects' tendency to follow a simple but imperfect heuristic when valuing them, which I call "common source cancellation (CSC)".
 The heuristic causes subjects to mistakenly disregard the common information source in two bundles and focus solely on the comparison of the sources that the two bundles do not share.
 As a result, choices between information bundles are made without adequately considering the joint information content of each bundle.
 Notably, CSC emerges as a robust explanation for the information bundle choices for all subjects, including those who make perfect use of information bundles to make inferences.

 Abstract: We experimentally investigate how individuals use and value different statistical characteristics of a set of realized signals, referred to as sample features, in the classic belief updating task.
 We find that both the valuation and the realized usefulness of sample features do not monotonically respond to the changes in instrumental value (informativeness) across sample features.
 Subjects prefer sample features that contain proportion (the relative frequency of realized outcomes) over those that do not.
 Their belief updating behaviors align most closely with the Bayesian benchmark when using proportion, despite it not being the most informative one.
 Combining preference and belief updating performance, we show that, on average, subjects make better use of the sample features they prefer.
 Taken together, our findings shed light on the association between the preference of sample features and errors in belief updating in the classic experimental setting of studying belief updating behaviors.